Montana-Git/Ninio-application-/supabase/README.md

 ## How to Apply Migrations

-You can apply these migrations using the Supabase CLI or by running them directly in the Supabase SQL Editor.
+You can apply these migrations using the Supabase CLI, the SQL Editor in the Supabase Dashboard, or using the provided script.

 ### Using Supabase CLI